Gig Economy, Empowerment or Exploitation?

 According to a World Bank report, the United States hires most of the gig workers worldwide at 40% while the rest are from the UK, Canada, Australia, India, Germany, Singapore, France, Netherlands, and Israel in that order.
 The majority of the gig workers come from India at 24% followed by Bangladesh, Pakistan, the United States, Philippines, UK, Ukraine, Canada, Egypt, and Nigeria in that order.
 Seven out of the ten countries providing the most gig workers are from developing countries where labor costs are low.

 Meanwhile, women get the shorter end of the stick during the pandemic as many have disproportionally lost their jobs as female-dominated retail service has shrunk.
 Many have to abandon their 9-to-5 jobs so they can take care of their children.
 As a result, many were forced to seek employment in the gig economy.
 The pay gap in the gig economy is narrower than in the traditional workplace where a woman earns 18 cents lower for every dollar a man makes.
-By comparison, Black and Hispanic women earn 37 cents and 45 cents lesser respectively.
+By comparison, Black and Hispanic women earn 37 cents and 45 cents less respectively.

 The Million-Dollar Question